#

 NC Protect ensures data compliance and security by continuously monitoring and auditing content (files, chats, messages) in your enterprise collaboration tools.
 If sensitive data is discovered, it will not only classify if – but also protect it – according to policies you set to ensure compliance with PDPA and other regulatory policies.
 Dynamic data protection policies ensure that only authorized users have access to personal data and restricts what they can do with it to prevent accidental sharing and theft of data.
 For example, prevent users from downloading personal data or copying it.
 It can also automatically encrypt personal data being exchanged with authorized third parties via email.

-NC Protect is fully integrated with Microsoft 365 apps including SharePoint Online, OneDrive, Teams, and Exchange.
+NC Protect is fully integrated with Microsoft 365 apps including SharePoint Online, Teams, and Exchange.
 It also supports SharePoint on-premises, Windows File Shares and Nutanix Files, to identify and protect personal data and other sensitive information (IP, HR, Financials, etc.) across all of your enterprise collaboration tools

 Learn more about how NC Protect helps ensure PDPA compliance across your collaboration tools.